About

 Our Mission

 We bring the tools of philosophy to bear on pressing questions in technology ethics and policy.
-We work across AI, social media, biotech, and other emerging technologies, examining how they collectively shape human experience.
+We work across AI, social media, gaming, biotech, and other digital technologies, examining how they collectively shape human experience.

 Our mission is to articulate and help realize the good digital life and just digital society.